sharmine-s/sql-databases/challenges/02_test_driving_model_repository_classes.md

-# Test-driving Model and Repository classes
+# Test-driving a Repository class

 _**This is a Makers Vine.** Vines are designed to gradually build up sophisticated skills.
 They contain a mixture of text and video, and may contain some challenge exercises without